Jellonator/snes-os/README.md

 `ps`

 This command lists all active processes in a table.
-The `PI` table is the process ID, The `S` column is the process state, and the `NAME` column is the process name.
+The `PI` column is the process ID, The `S` column is the process state, and the `NAME` column is the process name.

 Process states: